-New IFRS accounting standards and interpretations not yet adopted i) IFRS 15 'Revenue from Contracts with Customers'
+New IFRS accounting standards and

+interpretations not yet adopted

-The Company enters into a significant number of transactions that fall within the scope of IFRS 9 'Financial Instruments'(IFRS 9), IFRS 15 'Revenue from Contracts with Customers' (IFRS 15) and IFRS 16 'Leases' (IFRS 16).
+The Company enters into a significant number of transactions that fall within the scope of IFRS 9 'Financial Instruments'(IFRS 9), IFRS 15 'Revenue from Contracts with Customers' (IFRS 15) and IFRS 16 'Leases'(IFRS 16).
 We are assessing the likely impact of these standards on the Group's financial statements.